Shakya7/MERN_Notes_App/README.md

 # MERN_Notes_App
-SPA Website (without R-Router) with Login, Authentication, CRUD o/p on notes
+SPA Website (without R-Router) with Login, Signup, Authentication, CRUD o/p on notes

 Features of this App: